greamown/greamown/README.md

 ### Hi, I'm Will Qiu👋

-- 🌱 I’m currently learning Deep learning and coding skill.
+- 🌱 I’m currently learning deep learning and coding skill.

 <!--
 **greamown/greamown** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.